Media

 FOR NEDELJNIK

-Italian workers offered to come to Kragujevac
+Italian Workers Offered to come to Kragujevac

 Do we really need Fiat in Kragujevac (Republic of Serbia), where workers from other countries are employed and the factory only assembles vehicles for export?